"Thank you so much for your genuine love and kindness when teaching those children who need that bit more help whilst learning to swim"

 Developing safe entries including submersion, travel up to 10 metres on the front and back, progress rotation skills and water safety knowledge.

-Developing the understanding of buoyancy through a range of skills, refining kicking technique for all strokes, and swimming 10 metres to a given standard as directed by the ASA.
+Developing the understanding of buoyancy through a range of skills, refining kicking technique for all strokes, and swimming 10 metres to a given standard as directed by the Swim England.

-Developing ‘waterman ship’ through sculling and treading water skills, and complete rotation, also performing all strokes to the given standard as directed by the ASA.
+Developing ‘waterman ship’ through sculling and treading water skills, and complete rotation, also performing all strokes to the given standard as directed by the Swim England.

 Developing effective swimming skills including coordinated breathing; developing the water safety aspects and understanding of preparation for exercise.